 Dan has been an adjunct faculty member for the Organizational and Leadership Strategy Department at Brigham Young University (BYU) and the Communications Department and Woodbury School of Business at Utah Valley University.
 He earned an M.P.A. from BYU and a Ph.D. at the University of Utah with a research emphasis on organizational and public leadership.

 JJ Acker is Director of the Utah Certified Public Manager Program.
 He has worked with the program for over 15 years.
 He also serves as a Board Director for the National CPM Consortium, and is past national chairman.
 JJ regularly serves as an accreditation officer and curriculum advisor for programs across the nation.
 While working for the State, JJ has served as Director of Organizational Development, the Utah Leadership Institute and has overseen HR Administrative Rules.

 JJ holds a master’s degree in Organizational Behavior and Development from Antioch University New England and a bachelors degree from BYU.
 Prior to his engagement with the State of Utah, JJ enjoyed varied occupations as an organization development consultant, a resort manager, an adventure-based therapist, a kayaking guide, a junior high teacher, a helicopter crewman, a motion picture assistant, an opera stage manager, a railroad crewman, and a control operator for the world’s tallest and fastest wooden roller coaster.
 JJ dreamed of living in a yurt in the mountains, but his lovely wife and two children have defined a different reality.
-JJ loves the outdoors and the smell of native pine in the morning.
+JJ loves outdoor adventure and the smell of native pine in the morning.
 He and his wife, Melissa also enjoy working with youth through 4-H and serve as volunteers for local charitable organizations.